-The mission of Bags of Fun Kansas City and the Gabby Krause Foundation is to make a difference in the lives of children and their families who are faced with fighting cancer and other long-term childhood diseases.
+The mission of Bags of Fun Kansas City and the Gabby Krause Foundation is to make a difference in the lives of children and their families who are faced with fighting cancer and other long- term childhood conditions.
+They do this by bringing the healing power of play to them through a bag of fun.

 Within the next 12 months, Charlie's House plans to open a safety demonstration house in Greater Kansas City where parents, grandparents, and caregivers can experience firsthand how to safety-proof their homes.
 The Safety Demonstration Home will be the only full service home safety experience of it's kind in the nation.
 The location will also include a safety boutique display and space where home safety devices, products, and books will be available.